 2. Complete a CNA Training Program

-In some cases, CNA training may be provided to successful candidates for a free or low cost.
+In some cases, certified nursing assistant training may be provided to successful candidates for free or low cost.
 This is a great way to save money compared to other nursing programs, which can cost thousands of dollars.
-The time to complete one of these programs is 4-12 weeks.
+The time to complete one of these CNA education requirements is 4-12 weeks.

 It’s critical to ensure that your CNA program meets your state’s CNA educational requirements.
 Check with your state board of nursing or department of health to avoid selecting a program that doesn’t meet your state’s criteria.

-CNA coursework is offered through the Red Cross, community colleges, vocational colleges, and other settings, depending on where you live.
-You can also train to become a CNA through technical schools, hospitals, nursing homes, and other medical facilities.
+CNA coursework is offered through the Red Cross, vocational schools, community colleges, vocational colleges, and other settings, depending on where you live.
+You can also train to become a certified nursing assistant by taking CNA classes through technical schools, hospitals, nursing homes, and other medical facilities.

 Classroom education